Admissible and attainable convergence behavior with stagnation mirroring in restarted (block) GMRES: Prescribing behavior of restarted

 From this construction, we see that the eigenvalues of $A$ are determined by the Hessenberg blocks in \eqref{eq:big_A}. \begin{corollary} The eigenvalues of $A$ can be recovered as the cumulative eigenvalues of the upper-triangular blocks of

-\end{corollary} \begin{proof} One observes that the Hessenberg matrix on the right-hand side of \eqref{eq:big_A} is block lower triangular; \ie, the eigenvalues of $A$ are the eigenvalues of their diagonal blocks, which are precisely the blocks defined in \eqref{eq:Hessenberg-eig-blocks}. \end{proof} The Ritz values for each cycle can be similarly determined. \begin{corollary} The Ritz values of the individual Hessenberg matrices $H^{(k)}$ can be arbitrarily assigned. \end{corollary} \begin{proof} From the construction in the proof of \Cref{theorem:restart-gmres-nostag-assignment}, one sees that the Ritz values for each cycle are determined by the strictly upper triangular entries of $\prn{U^{(k)}}^{-1}$. \end{proof}
+\end{corollary} \begin{proof} One observes that the Hessenberg matrix on the right-hand side of \eqref{eq:big_A} is block lower triangular; \ie, the eigenvalues of $A$ are the eigenvalues of their diagonal blocks, which are precisely the blocks defined in \eqref{eq:Hessenberg-eig-blocks}. \end{proof} The Ritz values for each cycle can be similarly determined. \begin{corollary} If a cycle of restarted \gmres is specified to have no stagnating iterations, the Ritz values of the individual Hessenberg matrices $H^{(k)}$ can be arbitrarily assigned to be any non-zero values. \end{corollary} \begin{proof} From the construction in the proof of \Cref{theorem:restart-gmres-nostag-assignment}, one sees that the Ritz values for each cycle are determined by the strictly upper triangular entries of $\prn{U^{(k)}}^{-1}$.
+The condition of them being non-zero when there is no stagnation specified follows directly from \Cref{theorem:restart-gmres-nostag-assignment}. \end{proof}

 \Cref{theorem:restart-gmres-nostag-assignment} and the proof thereof consider the special case in which we use Hessenberg matrices and their actions on standard basis vectors to construct a matrix and right-hand side producing the specified restarted \gmres residual convergence behavior with the specified eigenvalues as well as Ritz values for each cycle.
-This is the strategy used by other authors \cite{GreenbaumPtakStrakos:1996:1}, as it has been observed that \gmres behavior is unitarily invariant.
-This holds in our setting for each cycle of restarted \gmres for the constructed matrix/right-hand side pair.
+This is the strategy used by other authors (\eg, \cite{GreenbaumPtakStrakos:1996:1}), as it has been observed that \gmres behavior is unitarily invariant.
+This holds in our setting for each cycle of restarted \gmres for the constructed matrix/right-hand-side pair.
 Thus we can modify the construction to generate any $\ell$ collections of orthonormal restarted Arnoldi vectors, via a basis transformation.

 \begin{corollary} The results from \Cref{theorem:restart-gmres-nostag-assignment} are valid for any basis of mutually independent sets of vectors, whereby for each $k$, $V^{(k)}$ has orthonormal columns, and their first columns satisfy